Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 ### AGM-45 (WRCS Mode)

 Used only with the AGM-45 in conjunction with the WRCS, this mode is the primary means of employment of the Shrike.
-The mode is based around a high altitude attack profile, and depends on the pre-programmed weapon engagement envelope of the AGM-45 stored within the WRCS.
+The mode is based around a high altitude employment profile, and depends on the pre-programmed weapon engagement envelope of the AGM-45 stored within the WRCS.
 This profile, in conjunction with current aircraft state information from the INS and a signal provided by the receiver in the missile - having detecting an emitter of the type its attuned to, define a flight